Do You Need a Shed Permit? Complete Guide

 You'll typically need a building permit when:

-- Shed is on a permanent foundation (concrete slab or footings)
+- Shed is on a permanent foundation such as a concrete slab or frost-depth footings

 When You DON'T Need a Permit